 2 World Golds and 1 Olympic Bronze

 1 x Gold, 2 x Silver and 2 x Bronze World and Olympic Champion

 1988 Olympic Bronze

 2 X World Champ.
 1 World and 1 Olympic Championship.
 Angle also won the Yarygin in 1993.
 Want to talk about a tough guy, Angle won the Olympic trials with literally a broken neck.
 Could barely train for the Olympics and still brought home gold.
 His short freestyle career and subsequent professional wrestling career give him an odd reputation from the general public.
 He was coached by Dave Shultz and reminded me of Schultz even before Schultz started coaching him.
 He told people that he was going to try and make the 2012 Olympic team but injury kept him out of the trails.
 Would have been interesting.
 We saw Cael Sanderson sit out several years before making the team again.

 2-time US Open Champion.
-I have him ahead of Brands (honorable mention) with less medals because he was 2 for 2.
+I have him ahead of Brands and Scheer (honorable mention) with less medals because he was 2 for 2.